danmiltenberger/danmiltenberger.github.io/_posts/2023-10-21-DRAW-BOT-OVERVIEW.md

 #### The Challenge
 Making these drawings... was not fun.
 Each tote was copied, pasted, and dragged into position by engineers who had better things to do.
 Part numbers were manually typed.
 Create text box, resize text box, type part number, etc. This was slow, inaccurate, and worst of all had to be done all over again for the production view, which is a mirror image.

-> This was slow, inaccurate, and worst of all had to be done all over again

 #### Rack Diagram
 ![image2](/assets/images/10_21_current_view.png)